hyurl/alar/api.md

     will automatically calculate the `route` and direct the traffic to the corresponding remote instance.
 If the given route matches the DSN of any remote service, the corresponding singleton will be returned instead.
+- `inject(route?: any): PropertyDecorator` Allowing the current module to be injected as a dependency bound to a property of another class instance.
 - `noLocal(): this` If the module is registered as remote service, however when no RPC channel is available, by default, `instance()` will fail to the local instance, using this method to disable the default behavior.